DFA minimization

 In automata theory (a branch of theoretical computer science), DFA minimization is the task of transforming a given deterministic finite automaton (DFA) into an equivalent DFA that has a minimum number of states.
 Here, two DFAs are called equivalent if they recognize the same regular language.
 Several different algorithms accomplishing this task are known and described in standard textbooks on automata theory.

 Minimal DFA

 For each regular language, there also exists a minimal automaton that accepts it, that is, a DFA with a minimum number of states and this DFA is unique (except that states can be given different names).
 The minimal DFA ensures minimal computational cost for tasks such as pattern matching.

-There are two classes of states that can be removed or merged from the original DFA without affecting the language it accepts.
+There are three classes of states that can be removed or merged from the original DFA without affecting the language it accepts.